milojezek/milojezek/README.md

 ## 👋 Hello, I'm Milo
-I'm a Prague-based software developer into building apps and automation.
+I'm a Prague-based software developer who is into building apps and automation.

-## ⚡ A few quick facts
-- 🔭 Currently working on internal apps with full-stack JS/TS
+- 🛠️ Currently working on internal apps with full-stack JS/TS in FPT Czech
+- 💼 And acting as a product owner on one of the projects
-- 🌱 Learning back-end development (Python, JS, later Go) with [Boot.dev](https://www.boot.dev/)
+- 🌱 Learning back-end development and DevOps-related stuff
 - 💬 I'm active within Junior Guru, a Czechoslovak developer community
-- 📚 I also read a lot, love travelling and learning foreign languages

 ## 🛠️ My skills
 <table><tr><td valign="top" width="50%">